 The world of mobile apps now has millions of apps.
 Choosing the right name for it can be a challenge just as much as the actual development.
-According to Statista, in the first quarter of 2018, the five most popular application stores had over 7 million apps, out of which Play Store and Apple App Store had almost 6 million combined, while Windows Store, Amazon Appstore and Blackberry World had a little over 1 million.
+According to Statista, the five most popular application stores had over 7 million apps, out of which Play Store and Apple App Store had almost 6 million combined, while Windows Store, Amazon Appstore and Blackberry World had a little over 1 million.

 Getting the right name for your app doesn’t mean that you need to use the first name that comes off the top of your head and hope that the actual app is good enough so that people will love it and use it.
 Though the name is only one part of the overall brand around the app that you will be building, it pays to take a moment to pick the right name for your app.